FL-Bias/ASTRAL/code/README.md

 ## Installation

+### ASTRAL, FerFaid*, FairFL*, FedAvg
-- For ASTRAL, FedAvg, FairFL*, and FairFed*, create a new Python 3.9 environment using conda or venv then :
+Create a new Python 3.9 environment using conda or venv then :

 ```bash
 cd ASTRAL
 pip install -r requirements.txt
 ```

+### FCFL
-- For FCFL create a separate Python 3.7 environment using conda or venv then :
+Create a separate Python 3.7 environment using conda or venv then :

 ```bash
 cd FCFL